What is "competition dress"?

 When Competition Dress is Not Required

 Casual dress is allowed during travel to and from tournaments, and between competitions at multi-day events.
 Slippers, overcoats, and other comfortable attire is allowed between events, as along as you are in full competition dress when competing or accepting awards.
+In some instances, the coach may require team t-shirts or school spirit attire so she can find her team in a crowd.
 At all times, team members must follow EDUHSD dress code as outline in the student handbook.

 For More Info